What is a Meniscal Tear?

 In many cases, meniscal tears can be diagnosed during a physical examination of the injured knee.
 However, further diagnostic tests are necessary sometimes to confirm the diagnosis.

 - X-ray of the knee – is necessary in order to rule out any other knee problem.
 Menisci are made of cartilage, so normally they won’t be visible in an X-ray.

 - Ultrasound – is necessary to visualize the inside of the knee and to better examine it.
 Knee ultrasound can help your health care provider determine if there is any loose flap of cartilage that can interfere with the knee movement.

 - MRI – provided better visualization of the inner knee structures.
-With the help of cross sectional images your health care provider can have a better visualization of the hard and soft tissues of the knee.
+With the help of cross-sectional images, your health care provider can have a better visualization of the hard and soft tissues of the knee.

-Arthroscopy – is a medical procedure which helps your health care provider visualize the inside of the knee onto a monitor.
+Arthroscopy – is a medical procedure that helps your health care provider visualize the inside of the knee onto a monitor.
 An arthroscope is inserted through a tiny incision near the knee, containing a camera and a light.

 Meniscal Tear Treatment

 Conservative treatment is recommended first and if, this fails surgery is the only treatment option.

 After the injury, bed rest, ice packs and pain killers are recommended.